kirbycp-g/cloud-hackathons/hacks/pompt-a-thon/README.md

 ## Learning Objectives

-In this hack you will be solving the common business problem of creating, analyzing data and preparing communications for different audiances.
+In this hack you will be solving the common business problem of analyzing data and preparing communications for different audiances.

 By the end of this hack, attendees will be able to:
-- Use Gemini in Docs to synthesize meeting transcripts into compliance-ready project proposals.
+- Use Gemini in Docs to analyze and sumarize meeting transcripts into project proposals.
 - Use Gemini in Sheets to categorize customer sentiment and identify financial product preferences.
 - Use Gemini in Slides to generate visual assets and presentations from written documentation.